backstage/backstage/GOVERNANCE.md

 - Report and sometimes resolve issues
 - Occasionally submit PRs
 - Contribute to the documentation
-- Show up at meetings, takes notes
+- Show up at meetings, take notes
 - Answer questions from other community members
 - Submit feedback on issues and PRs
 - Test releases and patches and submit reviews
-- Run or helps run events
+- Run or help run events
 - Promote the project in public

 ## Organization Member